dunfermlinewest/dunfermlinewest.github.io/_pages/giving.md

 ---
-title: Making donations to our church
+title: Giving to our church
 layout: services
 #image: assets/img/worship-banner.jpg
-bgcolor: "#bf1dc1"
+bgcolor: "#ffffff"
 permalink: "/giving/"
 ---
 <div class='row'>
 <div class="col-lg-12 text-normal">

-As a charity we rely on the generosity of our community to offer various services to the community in the name of Christ.
+We are doing everything we can to offer help to those who need it, both in our local community and across the world.
+Because of your support we are able to continue to provide: a variety of services and events at our building and online, support to global mission, and also Jesus' light to the most vulnerable in our community.

 For many Christians the act of giving is an important part of their worship.
 If you would like to make a donation to the church today you can do this in several ways:

 * Why not make a BACS transfer or setup a standing order to: ACT: 00286118 Sort: 83-33-00
 * You can post a cheque to Dunfermline West Baptist, Chalmers Street, Dunfermline, KY12 8DG